NHERI-SimCenter/R2DExamples/E5GroundShakingAndLiquefaction/README.rst

    The random variable panel will be left empty for this example.

-#. **RES** The analysis outputs for the selected 20 buildings are show in the figure below.
-The buildings may experience severe damage states (Damage State 3 or 4 per HAZUS).
-The repair costs range from 3% to 7% of the total replacement costs, and the repair time range from 9 to more than 20 days.
+#. **RES** The analysis outputs for the selected 10 buildings are shown in the figure below.

    .. figure:: figures/r2dt-0005-RES.png
       :width: 600px